hxtree/galaxyops/libraries/validation-schemas/README.md

 # @cats-cradle/validation-schemas

-Contains standard class-validator decorators and custom decorators for use primarly in defining and validating data used in game design.
+Contains standard class-validator decorators and custom decorators for use primarily in defining and validating data used in game design.

 ```typescript
 import {